shirtsgroup/physical_validation/doc/userguide.rst

    ---------------------------------------------

-This indicates a nearly perfect ratio between the two distributions and hence confirms that the expected ensemble is sampled.
+This indicates a nearly perfect ratio between the two distributions and hence confirms that the expected NVT ensemble is sampled.

 The same analysis can be applied for the simulation using Berendsen thermostat.
-In analogy to the Nose-Hoover example, a second simulation at higher temperature can be found in folder `examples/ber2`, and the analysis is called using
+In analogy to the Nose-Hoover example, a second simulation at higher temperature can be found in folder `ber2`, and the analysis is called using
 ::

    ber2_data = parser.get_simulation_data(ensemble=NVT_310, topology=topo,
-                                          edr='examples/ber2/water.edr',
-                                          gro='examples/ber2/water.gro')
+                                          edr='ber2/water.edr',
+                                          gro='ber2/water.gro',
+                                          dt=0.0005)
-   ensemble.check_nvt(ber1_data, ber2_data, total_energy=False)
+   ensemble.check(ber1_data, ber2_data, total_energy=False)

 The output of the bootstrapped maximum-likelihood analysis now reads
 ::